Shynixn/BlockBall/docs/wiki/docs/README.md

 BlockBall is a spigot plugin to play soccer/football games in Minecraft.

+Are you looking for the 6.x.x wiki?
+You can access it via [the WayBackMachine](https://web.archive.org/web/20240811125048/https://shynixn.github.io/BlockBall/build/html/index.html).

 ## Features

 * Adds a new playable soccer/football lobby game or standalone minigame